Wen-MY/virtual-hair-studio/README.md

 Virtual Hair Studio is built with a range of technologies and tools:

-- React.js
+- React.js for UI
-- Redux for state management
+- Express.js for backend server
 - React Router for routing
-- MySQL for data storage
+- MySQL and Firebase for data storage
 - Python for Image Processing related scripting

 ## Contributing